barackd222/s2v-iia-nodejs-shoppingcart-demo/README.md

 5. That's it, enjoy seeing how your Sphero changes colours.

 NB...
-You can select multiple Spheros colours and checkout your cart, notice how the Sphero changes colours accordnly.
+You can drop multiple Spheros colours and checkout your cart, notice how the Sphero changes colours accordingly.

-If you have any question or commend, do not hesitate to drop an email to barack.dorman@gmail.com
+If you have any question or comment, do not hesitate to drop an email to barack.dorman@gmail.com

 Thanks for watching...